-When enrolling each year, most students come to the University where they may consult a member of the teaching staff (an academic adviser).
+When enrolling each year, all new undergraduate and som re-enrolling students come to the University where they may consult a member of the teaching staff (an academic adviser).
 It is not necessary for students to come to the University for advice if they are enrolling in the following: BLegS, LLB and non-metropolitan distance education BA, BSc, BTeach (EC), BEd (EC) or BEd (ECE).